hashgraph/stablecoin-studio/sdk/README.md

 		);
 ```

-### Get HederaERC20 byindex
+### Get HederaERC20 by index
-Get a HederaERC20 address stored in the factory finde by index.
+Get a HederaERC20 address stored in the factory by index.

 **Spec:**